-This year, think about upgrading your attic with blown-in cellulose insulation for a better, more comfortable indoor experience.
-Upgrading your attic insulation can have a huge effect on your home by offering you better protection from the elements, helping to reduce air flow in your attic and lowering your monthly energy bills.
-Blown-in cellulose insulation has a positive effect on the environment too - not only does it help you reduce your energy needs, but it’s made from recycled consumer paper products, giving new life to materials otherwise destined for the landfill.
-Better still, it’s easy to use as a top up for existing insulation, boosting your home’s efficacy at keeping your temperature stable.
+This year, think about upgrading your attic with fibreglass insulation or blown-in cellulose in Toronto for a better, more comfortable indoor experience.
+Upgrading your attic insulation can have a huge effect on your home by offering you better protection from the elements, helping to reduce air flow in your attic, and by lowering your monthly energy bills.
+Choosing to use blown-in cellulose insulation has a positive effect on the environment too - not only does it help you reduce your energy needs, but it’s made from recycled consumer paper products, giving new life to materials otherwise destined for the landfill.
+Blown in fibreglass insulation resists mold growth and is unfriendly to pests - and it won’t break down over time and need costly maintenance or repairs.
+Better still, both insulation types are an easy way to top up existing insulation, boosting your home’s efficacy at keeping a stable temperature.

 - Comparable R-Values between fibreglass and blown-in cellulose insulation make it a good choice for spaces in which you need insulation, but don’t want the added expense and mess - such as adding insulation to wall cavities.

 - No asbestos, formaldehyde or other toxic chemicals.

 - Despite its paper composition, loose fill cellulose is fire retardant because it has been treated with boric acid.
 You may be more familiar with this natural chemical in the laundry room, where borax is often used as a laundry booster.

 - Did you know borax is also frequently found in at-home insect repellent and trap kits?
 This addition to cellulose blown in insulation in Toronto makes it an inhospitable environment for tricky to get rid of pests like ants.